I am always exploring new ways to continue my education and expand my professional skills.

 Professional Development & Continuing Education

-Grant Writing and Crowdfunding for Public Libraries, March-April 2019: I completed the University of Michigan’s online course Grant Writing and Crowdfunding for Public Libraries, part of their Public Library Management professional certificate program.
+Grant Writing and Crowdfunding for Public Libraries, March-April 2019: The University of Michigan’s online course Grant Writing and Crowdfunding for Public Libraries focused on applying for large grants (typically $50,000+) and other fundraising and crowdfunding opportunities.

 Supercharged Storytimes, January-March 2019: I completed the online Supercharged Storytimes self-paced course through WebJuncton in early 2019 along with an in-person learning circle with my peers at Westerville Public Library.